cha1tanya/Data-Cleaning/README.md

 8. This data is grouped by the subject id and activity and mean of all other variables computed using summarise_all function

 The final file is written to a text file using write.table function.
+The column names are output in the FeaturesList.txt file